How to apply

 - Form a team with other students who have an interest in working in a team for their thesis or project.

 - Register on ESA’s Education Office project portal.
 Your endorsing professor, as well as all the team members, should register on the website.
-Please note that missing information (or wrong information) in the registration form can be a valid reason for rejection.

 - Define your project, discuss it, and try to find references in the scientific literature about similar research projects.